csc-training/portable-gpu-programming/openmp/docs/01-omp-intro.md

   to parallelize and offload specific code regions to the GPU
   - If compiled without OpenMP, directives are ignored
 - The same code can be compiled and run on various systems
-  - NVIDIA GPUs, AMD GPUs, Intel GPUs, ...
+  - NVIDIA GPUs, AMD GPUs, Intel GPUs, FPGAs, ...
-  - CPUs only
+  - CPUs only (threading, vectorization)
-  - FPGAs
-- Standard defines both C/C++ and Fortran bindings
+- OpenMP is a standard with both C/C++ and Fortran bindings
   - <https://www.openmp.org/specifications/>
+  - See especially the OpenMP Examples documents!

 # Directive languages and performance

 - "Write once, run everywhere"
-  - It is true that you get portability
+  - It is true that you can get portability
   - It is *not necessarily* true that you get *performance* portability

 - It is possible to optimize a code for performance on the GPU
-  - Many optimisations will increase the performance also on the CPU
+  - Many optimisations will likely increase the performance also on the CPU
-  - A highly optimised code will likely be slower on the CPU
+  - A highly optimised code will possibly be slower on the CPU

 # OpenMP vs. OpenACC

 - OpenACC is very similar compiler directive based approach for GPU programming
-  - Open standard, however, NVIDIA major driver
+  - Open standard, NVIDIA major driver
 - Why OpenMP and not OpenACC?
   - OpenMP is likely to have a more extensive platform and compiler support
   - Currently, OpenACC support in AMD GPUs is limited (supported only for Fortran on LUMI)